 Ghana Studies is a peer-reviewed, multidisciplinary journal of scholarly work on Ghana–the country and its people.
 Past issues have included contributions from disciplines including African Studies, Anthropology, Art History, Communication, English, Film and Media Studies, Gender and Sexualities Studies, History, Legal Studies, Performance Studies, Political Science, and Sociology.

-Ghana Studies is published annually by the University of Wisconsin Press and is edited by Carina Ray (Brandeis University) and Kofi Baku (University of Ghana).
+Ghana Studies is published annually by the University of Wisconsin Press.

 The Editorial Board is made up of eminent scholars of Ghana Studies.

-Full texts of articles in the last four volumes of Ghana Studies (17-20) are available for download on the Project Muse website.
+Full texts of articles in Ghana Studies volumes 17 (2014) to 22 (2019) are available for download on the Project Muse website.
+Archived copies of articles in volumes 3 (2000) and 7 (2004) are also online, with more early volumes being digitized.

 Table of Contents